AlMon/Book-Notes/The Pragmatic Programmer/Chapter I - A Pragmatic Philosophy/Readme.md

 ### Email Checklist:

-- [ ] Proofread before you hit SEND.
+- [ ] Proofread before you hit SEND
-- [ ] Check your spelling and look for any accidental auto-correct mishaps.
+- [ ] Check your spelling and look for any accidental auto-correct mishaps
-- [ ] Keep the format simple and clean.
+- [ ] Keep the format simple and clean
-- [ ] Keep quoting to a minimum.
+- [ ] Keep quoting to a minimum
-- [ ] Don't flame or troll, it will come back to haunt you.
+- [ ] Don't flame or troll, it will come back to haunt you
-- [ ] If you wouldn't say it to their face, don't say it online.
+- [ ] If you wouldn't say it to their face, don't say it online
 - [ ] Check the list of recipients

 ---